musikinformatik/JSONlib/README.md

 #### Parse a JSON

-Lets parse the JSON which has an integer as a value
+Lets say we have a JSON with an integer as a value

 ```json
 {